 The list gets long fast

-If you step back and squint, what you're looking at is the end of most clicking.
+If you step back and squint, what you are looking at is the end of most clicking.
 And I mean most.
 Not "click less" like the SaaS vendors have been promising for ten years.
 I mean: the entire interaction pattern where a person opens a tab, finds a thing, clicks into it, fills out a form, and clicks save.
 That whole shape of work.
 Is about to move to the background.
-It's going to keep existing for auditing and edge cases, the way physical mail still exists.
+It is going to keep existing for auditing and edge cases, the way physical mail still exists.
 But the default way a task gets done is about to become "describe what you want, and then the tools do it."

 So what happens to all that saved time

 Here is where most AI takes get scary or utopian.
 I want to stay in the boring middle.
-The boring middle is where the truth usually lives.
+The boring middle is where the truth lives.

 Here is the embarrassing part I keep noticing about myself.
 That layer is hard.
 Way harder than I gave it credit for.
 My whole working life, the clicking layer was so thick I could hide inside it.
 I could stay busy.
 I could feel productive.
 I could look at my calendar at the end of the day and see a row of checked boxes.
 None of them answered the real question.
 The real question is, what do I want to build next.
 That one is scary.
 It has no deadline on it.